prakharmehrotra1988/challenge_scenarios/challenge1/README.md

 So, now our entire code is ready.
 We need to run the below steps to create infrastructure.

-* terraform init is to initialize the working directory and downloading plugins of the provider
+* terraform init - To initialize the working directory and downloading plugins of the provider
-* terraform plan is to create the execution plan for our code
+* terraform plan - To create the execution plan for our code
-* terraform apply is to create the actual infrastructure.
+* terraform apply - To create the actual infrastructure.
 It will ask you to provide the Access Key and Secret Key in order to create the infrastructure.
 So, instead of hardcoding the Access Key and Secret Key, it is better to apply at the run time.

 **Step 13:- Verify the resources**